capnplanet/codespaces-entity-detection/entity-profiler/README.md

    - Low mobility (gait speed proxy below a threshold)
    - (You can extend rules in `health/` as needed.)
 - Sends events to configurable notifiers (log file or webhook), exposes recent events at `/health/events` and `/safety/events`, and appends all events to `data/interim/events.ndjson`.
+- Real-time stream available at `/events/stream` (SSE); use dashboard or a client to subscribe.
 - Persists events to `data/interim/events.ndjson` for quick inspection/retention.

 ## Quickstart (GitHub Codespaces)